 Inquiry: The University of Arkansas Undergraduate Research Journal

 I am pleased to present to you Volume 19 of the Inquiry Undergraduate Research Journal.
+Inquiry provides a forum for sharing the research and creative endeavors of undergraduate students and their faculty mentors at the University of Arkansas.
 The Inquiry Journal was developed by the Teaching Academy of the University of Arkansas and is supported financially and conceptually by the offices of the Provost and the Vice Provost for Research and Economic Development.
-The Inquiry Journal website, online publications, and journal archives are managed by the University Libraries.
-Inquiry provides a forum for sharing the research and creative endeavors of undergraduate students and their faculty mentors at the University of Arkansas.
+The Inquiry Undergraduate Research Journal website, online publications, and journal archives are expertly managed by the David W. Mullins Library staff.